James R. Rice

 rice@esag.harvard. edu

-Theoretical Mechanics in Geophysics, Geotechnology and Materials Physics -- earthquake source processes, fault and crack dynamics, lithospheric stressing and seismicity, hydrologic and surficial processes, pore fluid interaction with earth materials, landslides, episodic glacial motions
+Theoretical Mechanics in Earth and Environmental Science -- earthquake source processes, fault and crack dynamics, lithospheric stressing and seismicity, hydrologic and surficial processes, pore fluid interaction with earth materials, landslides, episodic glacial motions

-J. R. Rice addresses problems in theoretical mechanics -- stressing, deformation, fracture and flow -- as they arise in seismology, tectonophysics and surficial geologic processes, particularly topics related to the science of earthquakes, and in civil-environmental engineering geomechanics and materials physics.
-The earthquake studies focus on the nucleation of rupture, thermo- and hydro-mechanical weakening of fault zones during seismic slip, fracture propagation through branched and offset fault systems, and relations among stressing, seismicity and deformation in or near continental and subduction fault systems, including the physics of aseismic deformation transients.
-In studies of hydrologic processes, poroelastic effects and other pore fluid interactions in the deformation and failure of earth materials are addressed, with applications in seismology and environmental geomechanics, the latter including landslide processes and glacial flows with rapid episodic ice motions.
-Work in previous years has also addressed the theory of crack propagation in elastic-plastic metals, path-independent integrals in elasticity, the structure of inelastic constitutive relations, microscopic mechanisms of cleavage and ductile or creep rupture, the thermodynamics of interfacial embrittlement, wave effects in tensile crack dynamics, sliding friction and its instabilities, deformation localization into shear zones, and landslides in overconsolidated soil slopes.
+J. R. Rice addresses problems in the theoretical mechanics of solids and fluids -- that is, problems of stressing, deformation, fracture and flow -- as they arise in seismology, tectonophysics and surficial geologic processes and in civil/environmental engineering hydrology and geomechanics.
+His earthquake studies focus on the nucleation of rupture, thermo- and hydro-mechanical weakening of fault zones during seismic slip, fracture propagation through branched and offset fault systems, tsunami generation and propagation, and relations among stressing, seismicity and deformation in or near continental and subduction fault systems, including the physics of aseismic deformation transients.
+In studies of hydrologic processes, poroelastic-plastic effects and other fluid interactions in the deformation and failure of earth materials are addressed, with environmental geomechanics applications to glacial flows, including rapid and episodic ice motions, glacial earthquakes, and massive ice-sheet under-flooding events, to formulating mechanical constraints on subsurface CO2 sequestration, and to submarine and subaerial landslide processes.
+Work in previous years, which also included a stronger focus on mechanical engineering and materials physics, has addressed the theory of crack propagation in elastic-plastic metals, path-independent integrals in elasticity, the structure of inelastic constitutive relations, microscopic mechanisms of cleavage and ductile or creep rupture, the thermodynamics of interfacial embrittlement, wave effects in tensile crack dynamics, sliding friction and its instabilities, deformation localization into shear zones, and landslides in overconsolidated soil slopes.
 Contributions have also been made to techniques of computational mechanics, including finite-element and spectral elastodynamic methods.

 Course descriptions at Courses of Instruction, Faculty of Arts and Sciences, Harvard University